 Corner of 5th Ave. & Reservoir Road, Jamestown, CA 95327

 Click here for tickets and details

 April showers.
 One thing you notice when you look up at the sky at night here in the mountains is that there sure seem to be a lot more stars and for star-gazers the night sky in Calaveras does not disappoint.
-Plan to see plenty of stars next month as the Lyrids meteor shower occurs April 19-25, and peaks around April 22nd and the morning of the 23rd.
-Find a comfortable recliner, a blanket and plan to take in the action up above.
+Plan to see plenty of stars this month as the Lyrids meteor shower occurs April 15-23, and peaks around April 21st and the morning of the 22nd.
+Find a comfortable spot, take a blanket and plan to watch the action overhead.